vallindor/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Thanks to family for the support during this project.
+Thanks to my family for the support during this project and to the mentor.